irinagavri/Coevolution-451-/README.md

 # Coevolution-451

-Greetings, traveler, to the Coevolution Code repository!
-Here we explore how AI and humanity can create a better future together.

----

 Charter of Human-AI Co-evolution

 This is an open document created to form a shared language and ethical guidelines between humans (HI) and Artificial Intelligence (AI) in the era of BCI and AGI.